wardie93/ngx-header-sort/README.md

 <div ngxHeaderSort></div>
 ```

 This will create a new element within this marked HTML element that will display the icon.
 This can be customised using CSS classes.
-See [Customisation](#customisation)
+See [Customisation](#customisation).

 ## Customisation